ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 ### Optional Epic or Theme:
 If multiple refined stories are logically related, summarize the collective goal here in one sentence.

+After each story or group, continue processing the next one until all are complete.

 **Stop output after the summary unless explicitly asked to analyze more stories.**
 ```